BENTONITE

 1. Sodium Bentonite:

 This type of bentonite has the highest swelling capacity and is the most popular type used for drilling muds, construction, and building materials.
-It has a great absorption capacity and is able to absorb 10 times its own weight.
+It has a great absorption capacity and can absorb up to 10 times its own weight.

 2.Calcium Bentonite: